 The Group regularly monitors the credit status of its customers both new and existing.
 It also applies, in accordance with Group internal control policies, appropriate credit limits to each customer to ensure that exposure to any particular customer is not excessive.

 The Group actively maintains a mixture of long term and short term debt finance that is designed to ensure the Group has sufficient funds available to fund both its operations and organic growth.
-The Group’s day to day funding is accommodated through its facilities with its bankers, The Royal Bank of Scotland plc.
+The Group’s day to day funding is accommodated through its facilities with its bankers, NatWest Bank PLC.
 The Group’s bankers have also provided long term secured debt finance.

 Foreign currency risk